GBLutskii/AlliedTask/README.md

 # AlliedTask project description

-**TwoSequencesSort.cs** file contains class with methods for performing the task.
-**Program.cs** file just consistently executes these methotds with given files A.txt and B.txt.
-**AlliedTaskTest.cs** contains few tests for methods of class in TwoSequencesSort.cs.
-Tests are written in NUnit Framework (which is based on JUnit).

 **Here's the original task:**

 There are two text files A and B, each containing a sorted sequence of integer numbers.